 About Beacon Confidential

-I’ve been immersed in the world of recovery for many years and I’ve come to the realization that this is my life passion.
-But it’s not just a passion and professional interest I have—as a recovered person with substance use disorder, I also consider myself someone who is uniquely attuned into the needs of people who struggle with addiction.
+I’ve been immersed in the world of recovery for many years, and I’ve come to the realization that this is my life passion.
+But it’s not just a passion and professional interest I have—as a recovered person with substance use disorder, I am recognized as someone who is uniquely attuned to the needs of people who struggle with substance use and behavioral addictions.
 And with that, I feel I have an immense responsibility to be of service to those in need.

 And I want to help.

-What’s different about my proposed alternative to traditional methods is that I act as an individual recovery consultant and guide.
+What’s different about my alternative to traditional methods is that I act as an individual recovery consultant and guide.
+Some might describe my role as that of a navigator, though I refer to my role as being a consultant.
 In my long career, I’ve found that people often feel too overwhelmed by having to deal with an addiction-related crisis on top of having to find help and not being sure where to go exactly.
-As a client (family of a client, colleague of a client) you’d have my full attention, and a wealth of resources and connections.
+As a client (family of a client, colleague of a client) you have my full attention, and a wealth of resources and connections.
 In fact, that’s the value I bring as a recovery consultant, counselor, and coach, and sometimes all at the same time.

-This means putting you in touch with places such as 12-step programs, self-improvement seminars, meditation groups, and other recovery methods that are available (like S.M.A.R.T.).
-Managing all the steps that lead to recovery can be exhausting.
-My job is to guide people out of the throes of addiction and ease them into the comfort and relief of recovery.
-I help families, friends, and businesses who might be concerned about someone in their life who has a problematic use of substances or alcohol.
+This means putting you in touch with places such as self-help programs, self-improvement seminars, meditation groups, and other recovery methods that are available (and now generally more accessible due to virtual communications).
+Managing all the variable and resources that lead to recovery can be exhausting.
+My job is to guide people out of the throes of unhealthy behaviors and consequences and ease them into the comfort and relief of recovery.
+I help families, friends, and organizations who might be concerned about someone in their life who has a problematic use of substances or alcohol, and perhaps struggles with chronic stress and mental health issues.

 We also look at the client’s strengths and protective factors: does the client have family support, a job, a job with a supportive employer, a stable home environment, does she have the capacity for self-awareness, is she… motivated?